 These categories, and their corresponding program quality indicators, are how programs and providers are rated when they complete their Self-Assessment Survey.
 Each star rating achieved by a program demonstrates a different level of quality.

-All licensed and registered programs and providers in Michigan have a program profile on Great Start to Quality, where they appear as an Empty Star.
+All licensed programs and providers in Michigan have a program profile on Great Start to Quality, where they appear as an Empty Star.
 If they choose to participate in the Great Start to Quality rating process, they will be rated on a scale of one- to five-stars.

 The goal of Great Start to Quality is to make sure every young child in Michigan has a high-quality learning experience, while helping families find the best care for their child.